nasif92/CMPUT340_Project/README.md

 Student: Nasif Hossain

 # Instructions:
-The HTML file can be viewed and use the file for testing purposes.
+The HTML file can be viewed and use the file "Matrix_multiplication(parallel_vs_sequential)" for testing purposes.
 Thank you!